anbox-cloud/discourse-docs/tut/installing-appliance.rst

 The Anbox Cloud Appliance is available through the AWS Marketplace and as a snap.

--  When installing on AWS, follow the steps in :ref:`Install from the AWS Marketplace <tut_installing-appliance-install-aws>`.
+-  When installing on AWS, follow the steps in :ref:`tut_installing-appliance-install-aws`.
--  When installing on a local machine or in another cloud, follow the steps in :ref:`Install the snap <tut_installing-appliance-install-snap>`.
+-  When installing on a local machine or in another cloud, follow the steps in :ref:`tut_installing-appliance-install-snap`.

 .. _tut_installing-appliance-install-aws: